ReneDva/Machin-Learning-ex3/README.md

 ## Project Overview

 The goal of this project was to generate synthetic datasets with known underlying structures and evaluate the performance of various clustering algorithms.
-We explored K-Means, Hierarchical Agglomerative Clustering, and DBSCAN, analyzing their effectiveness on datasets with different shapes and noise levels.
+We explored K-Means, Hierarchical Agglomerative Clustering, and DBSCAN, analyzing their performance with different hyperparameters.

 ## Dataset Generation